American and British Voters Share Deep Roots. In 2024, They Distrust Their Own Leaders, Too

 Every democratic election is, at its core, about who voters trust to run their country so they can go about running their lives.

-Debates are candidate aptitude tests in real time, never more so than during Thursday’s showdown between Biden, 81, and Trump, 77.
-Biden’s halting performance did the opposite of building confidence, even among some of his most loyal supporters.
+Debates are candidate aptitude tests in real time.
+Thursday's showdown between Biden, 81, and Trump, 77, proved a stark example.
+Biden’s halting performance did the opposite of building confidence, even among some of his supporters.
 Trump, meanwhile, repeated his lies about the Jan.
 6, 2021, insurrection and his record as president.

 In Britain, 45% said they “almost never” trust governments to put the nation’s interest first, up from 34% in 2019, according to a survey published June 12 by the National Centre for Social Research.
 The pandemic, the Russia-Ukraine War and the country’s cost-of-living crisis affected living standards and the economy, it reported.
 Two Tory prime ministers were ousted.
 Also, there was Boris Johnson, who resigned rather than be thrown out of Parliament over boozy parties at 10 Downing Street when the nation was under COVID-19 lockdown.